arkup/libs_version_scan/README.md

 # libs_version_scan
 Scan dir for ELF binaries and regexp for version string

-(Simple script to quickly search for outdates libs)
+(Simple script to grep and print version number)